-Our style of religious observance is eclectic and defies easy categorization.
-We are an independent Jewish community that is progressive in our approach to traditional worship and wisdom.
+Our style of religious groove is eclectic and beyond categorization.
+We are an independent Jewish community that is progressive in our approach to traditional prayer and wisdom.

 Some Friday evenings, you’ll find us welcoming in Shabbat at a pub in the Village, other times we’ll be gathering on the High Line, or meditating on the beach.
-Our observances are done in search of greater connection—to ourselves and to our community.
+Our services are offerered in search of greater connection—to ourselves and to our community.

 We know no ONE way to accomplish this.

 Our services are constantly in flux re-interpreting ancient prayers that no longer speak to us, only to return to them later with fresh interpretation.
 This reflects who we are and the unfolding nature of our existence.

 We believe, fundamentally, in a Judaism that is rooted in joy, celebration and conversation.
 Our gatherings reflect this sensibility.
 Participatory music and dialogue, play key roles in the life of The New Shul.

 Although we provide activities for younger children—so that adults can sometimes engage in more serious reflection and prayer—we often strive for events which are intergenerational in nature and feel.
 And we are as much in favor of excavating old, still-meaningful rituals as in creating new and innovative ones.

 One of our defining characteristics is our “come as you are” attitude.
 This can be expressed in dress, in attitude, or in belief.
 At The New Shul, everyone is always welcome.

 The New Shul offers the full range of Jewish life-cycle events for its members—weddings, baby namings, B'nai Mitzvah, funerals, conversions, minyans for those sitting shiva.
 Contact us for more information: email@example.com.